SanityLinux/Base/README.md

 # Pür Linux
-Pür Linux is a Linux distribution consisting entirely of the latest Upstream code.
-No wonky distro-specific changes, no unneeded packages in base, and best of all (in our opinion), no systemd.
-You don't get bleedinger-edged than this.
+Pür Linux is a Linux distribution focused on Stability, Security, and Simplicity.
+No wonky distro-specific changes, no unneeded packages in base, and best of all (in our opinion), no systemd (though we're big proponents of freedom, and do not explicity make system changes designed to render it impossible for you to install systemd if you so choose.
+We have no intention of providing a package for it, however.)

 ## About Pür
 Pür Linux (Pronounced Pure Linux) consists of a base system comprised of upstream pure code (GNU utils you'd expect on a Linux system, the latest vanilla Linux kernel upon packaging), and the Linux port of pkgsrc from NetBSD for ports.